 Your district governor will notify you of the time and place of the CEA District Meetings.
 They are usually held on the third Thursday of the month.
-The CEA website also posts the time and place.

 • Report the results of all meetings to your faculty

 By contract, you are allowed to report CEA information at the conclusion of staff meetings.
 Call CEA building meetings to relay information from LAs, District Meetings or to discuss building concerns.
 You are permitted to utilize school equipment and supplies to communicate to your staff.